 The chapels and multi-faith room

-Both hospitals have a chapel/multi-faith room, they are an oasis of calm amidst the hustle and bustle of a modern hospital, and are usually open and available for reflection or personal prayer or even as a quiet place where you can just be.
+Both hospitals have a chapel/multi-faith room; they are an oasis of calm amidst the hustle and bustle of our hospitals.
+They are usually open and available for reflection, quiet time or personal prayer or even as a quiet place where you can just be.

 At St Helier Hospital, the chapel/multi-faith room is on the ground floor between B and C blocks.
 At Epsom Hospital, the chapel/multi-faith room is on the ground floor near to the lifts in Wells Wing.

-Access to both chapel/multi-faith rooms are accessible for wheelchair users
+Access to both chapel/multi-faith rooms is accessible for wheelchair users

 Meet our team

-If you would like to attend, please call the chaplaincy on 0208 296 2306 or email us at: firstname.lastname@example.org.
+If you would like further information about either event please call the chaplaincy on 0208 296 2917 or email us at: firstname.lastname@example.org.

 If at a future date you wish to have your loved one's name entered in the book of remembrance at St Helier Hospital, please contact the League of Friends on 020 8296 2462.
 The League of Friends office and shop are on the ground floor of Ferguson House...near the Springall Unit, or forms may be found in the chapel/multi- faith room at St Helier.

 Books of remembrance for babies and small children

-Books of remembrance for the hospitals are on display in the chapel and multi-faith room at both Epsom and St Helier hospitals.
-If you wish to have an entry made in either of these books, please contact our chaplains on tel: 020 8296 2306 or via email at: email@example.com.
+We hold these books, one in each hospital in the chapel/multi faith room.
+If you wish to have an entry made; please contact our chaplains on tel: 020 8296 2917 or via email at: email@example.com.